caissaradev/Galaxy-ConfigTutorial/README.md

 ##### Making your config

-- FOV , i recommend always having the Y axis lower than the X axis, why you may ask it's so when you are shooting the chances of your aim being dragged down because the
+- **FOV:** `"AimbotFovX": 45, "AimbotFovY": 40,`, i always recommend having the Y axis lower than the X axis, why you may ask ? it's so when you are shooting at the enemy the chances of your aim being dragged down because there was util or a dead body on the ground are significantly lower.

--
+- **Aimbot Antishake:** `"AimbotAntishake": 15.0,` i don't always mess arround with this setting because my aim never got shaky but if your's get just make the value higher

+### Aimassist

+### Triggerbot